 Another problem was when the teacher wanted you to write a sentence with the word, those teachers were so frustrating, and picky.
-The sentence piece always got me, I would end up losing the other words and then forget what all of them meant in the mean time.
+The sentence piece always got me, I would end up losing the other words that I was trying to keep straight by concentrating on the sentence.
 I mean really, why can’t I write, “He was tantalized” for the word tantalize?
-Nope, that was never enough, they wanted something more and I would be lucky to get even partial credit for the sentences.
+Nope, that was never enough, teachers wanted something more.
+For my sentences I would be lucky to get even partial credit.

 I knew I was not a good speller.
 I thought about a few incidents when I had someone ask me what I meant in my email because they couldn’t understand it.
 I think I explained to them what I meant and then said, “I was typing so fast I made the errors” but really, I just hadn’t seen them.
 It was really at that moment, feeling shamed by my inability to spell that I started paying more attention to my emails.
 I would make sure my spell checker was on, and that helped, but it still didn’t fix the problem.

 My training to become a Davis® dyslexia facilitator is what helped me overcome my greatest problems with spelling.
 When I was “the student” for a dyslexia correction program for a facilitator in training, I started to really see symbols and words for the first time.
 Wow, it was AMAZING, the focusing tools helped me to see my errors in spelling and then the method of writing the word in clay and taking a mental picture of it was profound.
 Before I honestly just didn’t know if something was spelled wrong at least half the time.
 I didn’t see it, sometimes I would have an inkling that it wasn’t right, but most of the time proofreading was a joke to me.
 I wasn’t focused enough to even find all the errors.

 I know I now have the ability to learn how to spell any word I want to.
 I have worked on the words that used to cause me so many issues, like character, definitely, and business.
-At times, I still have to think a moment about them, but if I look inside my minds eye and trust my gut, I get it right every time.
+At times, I still have to think a moment about them, but if I look inside my mind’s eye and trust my gut, I get it right every time.